-To be deemed competent for the CPD component of the pre-registration evaluation, the intern is required to submit 6 CPD entries and be successful in all six CPD entries.
+To be deemed competent for the CPD component of the pre-registration evaluation, the intern is required to submit six (6) CPD entries, one (1) entry from each domain, and be successful in all six (6) CPD entries.
+Assessment will be conducted in line with the criteria for assessment of a CPD entry which is provided in Table 11.